mail us | mail this page

 ISO 646

 ASCII is encoded as an 8 bit field but only uses the 7 bits 00 to 7F (0 to 127 decimal).
-Almost all other character codes contain ASCII as a base.
-Various national definitions exist which typically have only two printable differences.
+What is frequently generically called ASCII is normally US-ASCII but various national definitions exist which typically have only two printable differences.
 ASCII is the same as IA5 or more properly now International Reference Alphabet No. 5 (IRA5) and previously International Alphabet No. 5 (defined in ITU-T T.50) and ISO 646.
-It also forms the first 128 values in ISO 8859-1 (Latin-1), Unicode and ISO 10646 (UCS).
+It has the same character values as the first 128 entries in ISO 8859-1 (Latin-1), ISO 8859-15 (Latin-9) and CP1252.
+The first 128 characters in Unicode and ISO 10646 (UCS) are the same but the character encoding is different.

 IA5 ITU-T T.50 IRA5